 *A realized gain occurs when a security is liquidated at a profit.
 For example, a fund purchases stock at $50, then sells it at $70.
 This is a $20 realized capital gain.
 If the security remains unsold, the gain is unrealized.
 Only realized gains are considered for NII tax rules.

-When a fund distributes NII, it passes the taxation to its shareholders.
-For example, let’s assume a fund realizes a $20 capital gain.
-If the fund passes through the $20 capital gain to its investors, the shareholders are assessed the taxes on the gain.
+When a fund distributes NII, it passes the tax responsibility to shareholders.
+For example, assume a fund realizes a $20 capital gain.
+If the fund passes through that $20 capital gain to its investors, the shareholders (not the fund) are assessed the taxes on the gain.

-Funds that engage in Subchapter M are called “regulated” funds.
+Funds that qualify under Subchapter M are called “regulated” funds.

 Sign up for free to take 4 quiz questions on this topic